globalizejs/globalize/README.md

     }
 }, jQuery.cultures.fr);
 </pre>
-Using this mechanism, the 'fr' culture will be created if it does not exist.
+Using this mechanism, the "fr" culture will be created if it does not exist.
 And if it does, the given values will be added to it, taking care not to overwrite anything that is already defined (if you'd prefer to overwrite, you'd switch the last two arguments).
 When the jQuery.glob.fr.js script is eventually